-If you want to increase your number of endorsements, you also need to focus on connecting with more people on LinkedIn.
+If you want to gain more endorsements, you also need to focus on connecting with more LinkedIn members.

 Look through your LinkedIn connections and pick the ones that you are most familiar with.
 Then, go to their LinkedIn profiles and endorse the skills that, in your opinion, represent them the most.
 This unexpected and kind gesture might encourage them to do the same for you.

-Just because they didn’t endorse you first doesn’t take away from the value of their act.
+Just because they didn’t endorse you first, it doesn’t take away from the value of their act.
 Maybe they didn’t even pay attention to the endorsing feature before that moment.

 Endorsing other users has only benefits.
 Not every person you endorse will do the same in exchange, but it will certainly help you raise your numbers.
 And who knows, as a result of this small act, you might start a conversation with potential clients and find new business opportunities.